FernandoAndrade10/Number-to-Word/README.md

 ### Executing program

-* To the run the program navigate to CalorieCounting.cpp in the Solution Explorer
+* To the run the program navigate to NumToWord.cpp in the Solution Explorer
 * Navigate to Debug menu and select Start or f5 on windows.
 * Enter a number from 1 to 1000